HFSS Score Calculator & Recipe Reformulation

 Continuing with the Beef and Tomato Pie recipe example, the nutrition report (as per below) shows that the saturated fat is mostly originating from the Non-Hydro Margarine ingredient in the Pastry sub-recipe, and the Beef Mince in the Filling sub-recipe.
 Similarly, the sodium/salt is also originating from these ingredients.

-You can reformulate your recipe to be non-HFSS by reducing or substituting the offending ingredients, and then the software will automatically rescore the modified recipe.
+You can reformulate your recipe to be non-HFSS by reducing or substituting the offending ingredients (or a combination of both), and then the software will automatically rescore the modified recipe.

-Duplicate your original recipe as many times as needed to experiment with different product recipe reformulations.
+Make a copy of your original recipe (or the subsequent iterations) as many times as needed, to experiment with different product recipe reformulations.

 HFSS Beef and Tomato Pie